Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: The model

-with $h \equiv D/C$.
-With all this, it is plain to notice the derivative coupling of the scalar field to the gauge field in $S_{A}$ (Eqn.~\ref{eq2}).
+It is interesting to note that the Yang-Mills action is conformally invariant since the factors $C^{2}$ coming from the Jacobian of the transformation of the metric and the inverse of the disformal metric cancel out so that no term in the action gets rescaled by $C$.
+Hence, the purely conformal case (with $C$ arbitrary), $D=0$ ($h=0$) and $\gamma=1$, coincides with the uncoupled limit of the model.
+The same conclusion was attained in the disformally coupled Abelian vector model \cite{Koivisto:2014gia} once the mass term is removed.
+Notice also that when the velocity of the scalar field vanishes, $\gamma\to1$, but the action Eqn.~(\ref{eq2}) is still affected by $h$.
+So this latter possibility does not lead successfully to the uncoupled case.
+With all this, it is plain to notice the appearance of the derivative coupling of the scalar field to the gauge field in $S_{A}$ (Eqn.~(\ref{eq2})) in the disformal coupling case.
 We could also have included the kinetic term $X$ dependence in the conformal and disformal coupling functions but it would have complicated the system tremendously, so we have discarded this possibility.\footnote{Additionally, the dependence of the scalar kinetic term $X$ would imply problems with the Hamiltonian stability of the model and with the hyperbolicity of the scalar equation of motion in certain domains of the parameter space \cite{Zumalacarregui:2013pma,Fleury:2014qfa}.
 So, we will restrict to the $C(\phi)$ and $D(\phi)$ case here only.} For simplicity, we have considered the canonical scalar field Lagrangian as $p(\phi, X)=X-V(\phi)$.
-So, the novelty of our proposal relies on the fact that the scalar field is, in general, decoupled from the matter sector, i.e., this part of the action looks like similarly in both the Einstein and Jordan frames, but a new sector given by the gauge field is coupled to the scalar field Lagrangian\footnote{There also exists a frame which the gauge field is minimally coupled in, but the price to pay in this frame is that the remaining sectors, including the gravitational one, exhibit explicit (derivative) interactions with the scalar field.}.
+So, the novelty of our proposal relies on the fact that the scalar field is, in general, uncoupled from the matter sector, i.e., this part of the action looks like similarly in both the Einstein and Jordan frames, but a new sector given by the gauge field is coupled to the scalar field Lagrangian\footnote{There also exists a frame which the gauge field is minimally coupled in, but the price to pay in this frame is that the remaining sectors, including the gravitational one, exhibit explicit (derivative) interactions with the scalar field.}.
 Hence, this novel coupling affects the evolution of the scalar field itself and allows the gauge field to evolve jointly with it during the cosmological evolution, contributing thus to the total energy budget of the universe at different epochs.
 This intriguing aspect as well as the derived phenomenological consequences are our primary concerns in this work.